 Debra Zahay-Blatz, PhD, Professor of Marketing, was honored with the Silver Award for the Jacobs and Clevenger CaseWriter's Workshop at the Annual Marketing EDGE Research Summit in October.
 This an international case writing competition for cases in direct, database and digital marketing.
 Her case, ECB.com, used real-life company data, with the company name veiled, to teach students how to analyze customer data and create meaningful customer segments.
 The case will be published in the IMC Handbook and the International Journal of Integrated Marketing Communications.
 Dr. Zahay-Blatz has competed in previous years and has been honored with one Gold and two Silver Awards.

-Meredith Harvey, PhD, Assistant Professor of Writing and English at GWC, presented “From Parlour to Prairie: A Woman’s Journey from London to the Canadian Plains” at the Western Literature Association Conference in Berkeley, CA in October.
-The essay and corresponding presentation discussed her current writing project, which focuses on the combination of archival research, oral histories and the “truth” of family mythologies.
+In October, Meredith Harvey, PhD, Assistant Professor of Writing and English at GWC, presented “From Parlour to Prairie: A Woman’s Journey from London to the Canadian Plains” at the Western Literature Association Conference in Berkeley, CA. The essay and corresponding presentation discussed her current writing project, which focuses on the combination of archival research, oral histories and the “truth” of family mythologies.
 Additionally, during the conference she was elected to serve a three-year term on the Executive Council of the Western Literature Association.

 Stephani Richards-Wilson, Visiting Assistant Professor of Global Studies and Social Entrepreneurship at GWC, recently received her second doctorate from the German Department at the University of Wisconsin-Madison.
 Her first doctorate was earned in 2003 from the University of San Diego in Higher Education-Leadership Studies.